Byzantine medicine: Practices

 After diagnosing the type of humor through pulse or urinary observations, physicians would then try to expunge the humor by prescribing dietary changes, medicine, or bloodletting.
 Another way that people were treated was through surgery.
 Paul of Aegina was at the forefront of surgery.
 He describes the operation to fix a hernia writing, "After making the incision to the extent of three fingers' breadth transversely across the tumor to the groin, and removing the membranes and fat, and the peritoneum being exposed in the middle where it is raised up to a point, let the knob of the probe be applied by which the intestines will be pressed deep down.
 The prominence, then, of the peritoneum, formed on each side of the knob of the probe, are to be joined together by sutures, and then we extract the probe, neither cutting the peritoneum nor removing the testicle, nor anything else, but curing it with applications used for fresh wounds."
 Other types of surgery occurred during this time and were described in Paul of Aegina's work, Epitome of Medicine.
 This work references over forty types of surgery and around fifteen surgical instruments.
 Additionally, there is evidence of people being hired to keep the surgical instruments clean called "akonetes".
 This exhibits the attention to surgery that Byzantine hospitals had.

 In addition to surgery, pharmaceuticals were also a common way to cure sickness.
 Alexander of Tralles wrote of over six hundred drugs that he used to try and cure illnesses.
 His Twelve Books exemplify the use of medicine to treat all types of diseases, including what he described as "melancholy" which modern doctors would describe as depression.
 Some of these pharmaceuticals are still used today such as colchicine.
 Alexander of Tralles was one of the most important physicians of Byzantium and exemplified how medicine had a large impact on Byzantine life.

 The first record of separating conjoined twins took place in the Byzantine Empire in the 900s.
 One of the conjoined twins had already died, so surgeons attempted to separate the dead twin from the surviving twin.
 The result was partly successful as the remaining twin lived for three days after separation.
 The next case of separating conjoined twins was recorded in 1689 in Germany several centuries later.

 Byzantine diagnosis typically relied on the Hippocratic tradition.
 Insanity, and most importantly "Madness" was typically explained by an imbalance in the humors.

+The Justinian Code, compiled during the reign of Justinian, also laid out several guidelines for the practice of medicine.
+Medical practitioners require proof of competence through examinations, and must meet certain standards of education and competency.
+Additionally, punishment was also meted out for malpractice.